Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 Oops²: Windows’ module loader honors external manifests for executable image files stored in alternate data streams!

-16. Write yet another ANSI C source code to the alternate data stream .c of the file or subdirectory created in step 1.:
+18. Write yet another ANSI C source code to the alternate data stream .c of the file or subdirectory created in step 1.:

 1>streams:.c ECHO void wWinMainCRTStartup(void) { ExitProcess(MessageBox(HWND_DESKTOP, GetCommandLine(), __LPREFIX(__FUNCTION__), MB_OK) ?
 ERROR_SUCCESS : GetLastError()); }

-17. Compile and link the source code from the alternate data stream .c overwritten in step 16.:
+19. Compile and link the source code from the alternate data stream .c overwritten in step 18.:

 SET CL=/DSTRICT /DUNICODE /DWIN32_LEAN_AND_MEAN /FIwindows.h /Gd /W4 /we4013 /Zl

-SET LINK=/ENTRY:wWinMainCRTStartup /FIXED /MANIFEST /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:Windows
+SET LINK=/ENTRY:wWinMainCRTStartup /FIXED /MANIFEST /NODEFAULTLIB /STUB:streams:.dos /SUBSYSTEM:WINDOWS

 CL.EXE streams:.c kernel32.lib user32.lib